 The following subjects will be covered during the five-day programme:

-We invite you to review the 2015 INLE programme here.
+We invite you to view the programme for this year's 2016 INLE here.

 The NEA will provide a certificate of participation to those who attend the course.

 Applicants should have at least one year of relevant professional experience and a basic understanding of law as it relates to nuclear energy.

 All course instruction and discussion take place in English; all course materials are provided in English.
 Simultaneous interpretation is not available during the course.

 The registration fee for the 2016 course is 2500 EUR, which includes admission for the participant to:

 Print and electronic reference materials will be provided to INLE participants.

 The registration fee is not subject to French taxes of any kind.

 Costs associated with travel, accommodation, subsistence expenses, insurance and any other miscellaneous items are not covered by the registration fee and shall be borne exclusively by the participant.

 The registration fee must be paid by bank transfer only and in full prior to the start of the course.
 Course participation is confirmed only upon payment in full of the registration fee.